-The legislation directed the Judicial Council to adopt uniform rules to permit mandatory electronic filing and service.3 At its June 28, 2013 meeting, the council adopted rules to implement the legislation, effective July 1, 2013.4 In addition, AB 2073 added a subdivision to Code of Civil Procedure section 1010.6 authorizing the Superior Court of Orange County to establish by local rule "a pilot project to require parties to specified civil actions to electronically file and serve documents."5
+The Legislature enacted AB 2073 in 2012, amending Code of Civil Procedure section 1010.6 to allow courts to require electronic filing in all civil cases.
+Section 1010.6(d) was added to authorize the Superior Court of Orange County to establish by local rule "a pilot project to require parties to specified civil actions to electronically file and serve documents."

-Under section 1010.6(d), the Superior Court of Orange County established a pilot project by adopting Local Rule 352, effective January 1, 2013.
-The local rule mandates electronic filing in "all limited, unlimited, and complex civil actions," unless the parties are excused by the court.6 It permits afterhours filing, with all documents received electronically before midnight deemed filed as of that day.7 All electronic filings must use a court-certified Electronic Filing Service Provider ("EFSP").8 Because the court established a pilot project, the Judicial Council must evaluate the project and submit a report to the Legislature.9
+Pursuant to section 1010.6(d), the Superior Court of Orange County established a pilot project by adopting Local Rule 352, effective January 1, 2013.
+The local rule mandates electronic filing in "all limited, unlimited, and complex civil actions," unless the parties are excused by the court.
+It permits afterhours filing, with all documents received electronically before midnight deemed filed as of that day.
+All electronic filings must be effected using a court-certified Electronic Filing Service Provider ("EFSP").

-The impact of the pilot project on civil filings has been significant.
-During the first 18 months of the project, parties filed a total of 1,168,709 documents with the court, an average of 68,748 documents per month.
+During the first 18 months of the pilot project, parties filed a total of 1,168,709 documents, an average of 68,748 documents per month.
 Ninety-one percent of these documents were filed electronically; the remainder were either exempted or excused from electronic filing under the local rule.
 Since implementing the pilot project, the court has certified 14 EFSPs, including one non-profit.

-To assist the Judicial Council in evaluating the pilot project, the Superior Court of Orange County conducted a review of its experience with mandatory electronic filing and drafted the report summarizing its findings: Preliminary Evaluation of the E-Filing Pilot Project in the Superior Court in and for the County of Orange.10 In preparing its report, the court conducted surveys of represented and self-represented litigants and EFSPs in the spring of 2013, shortly after the pilot project was initiated.
+To assist the Judicial Council in its evaluation of the pilot project, the Superior Court of Orange County conducted surveys of represented and self-represented litigants and EFSPs in the spring of 2013, shortly after the pilot project was initiated.
 The court sent an invitation to complete the survey to over 9,000 email addresses of attorneys and litigants.
 And paper versions of the survey were available in the court's self-help centers.
-Both represented and self-represented litigants who were emailed invitations, 1,004 completed the survey; and of the 2,100 self-represented litigants ("SRL"), 303 did.
+Both represented and self-represented litigants had a response rate of approximately 14 percent: of the 7,200 represented litigants who were emailed invitations, 1,004 completed the survey; and of the 2,100 self-represented litigants ("SRL"), 303 did.
 The surveys of represented litigants were completed by an attorney or paralegal, and most were filled out online.
 Information was also gathered from court staff involved in implementing and maintaining the electronic filing system.

-3 Code Civ.
-Proc., § 1010.6(f).
+The court's findings are summarized and analyzed below.
+Each area of inquiry identified by the Legislature in section 1010.6(d)(2) is separately addressed.